top of page

 • Filing the Application for Probate: The probate process begins with filing an application in the appropriate Texas probate court, accompanied by a District Court Cover Sheet for Probate Actions.

-• Appointment of Executor: A probate judge reviews the will (if available) and appoints an executor to administer the estate, issuing Letters of Testamentary or Letters of Administration to authorize this role.
+• Appointment of Executor: A probate judge reviews the will (if available) and appoints an executor to administer the estate.

-• Notice to Creditors and Beneficiaries: The executor must notify creditors and beneficiaries of the probate proceeding to ensure debts and claims against the estate are addressed.
+• Notice to Creditors and Beneficiaries: The executor must notify creditors and beneficiaries of the probate proceedings.

-• Inventory of Estate Assets: The executor compiles a list of estate assets, including real property, bank accounts, digital assets, investment accounts, personal property, and any debts or obligations.
+• Inventory of Estate Assets: The executor compiles a list of estate assets, including real property, bank accounts, digital assets, investment accounts, personal property, and any debts or obligations as far as inheritance is concerned.

 • Paying Debts and Taxes: The estate must pay any outstanding debts, funeral expenses, estate taxes, and other expenses before distributing assets to beneficiaries.

-• Distribution of Assets: After debts and expenses are settled, the remaining estate assets are distributed to beneficiaries as specified in the will or by Texas intestate succession laws.
+• Distribution of Assets: After debts and expenses are settled and the value of the estate is known, the remaining estate assets are distributed to beneficiaries as specified in the will or by Texas intestate succession laws.

 When Is Probate Necessary in Texas?